nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

 5. Small flat-head screwdriver
 6. Network cable for internet access (optional)

 Before we put this all together let’s go over each part individually, for starters we’ll assume you have your Raspberry Pi already set up (with BlueZ, the Linux bluetooth stack, installed) and have some familiarity with basic Linux command line operations.
-If not, or if you want a quick introduction to the Raspberry Pi and iBeacons, check out our blog post, [How to Make an iBeacon Out of a Raspberry Pi](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), to get acquainted with Linux,  the Raspberry Pi, and iBeacons.
+If not, or if you want a quick introduction to the Raspberry Pi and iBeacons, check out our blog post, [How to Make an iBeacon Out of a Raspberry Pi](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), to get acquainted with Linux,  the Raspberry Pi, and iBeacon technology.

 ## Scanning for beacons